A LITTLE BIT ABOUT ME :)

-My home is Cleveland, Ohio where I live with my husband and two awesome kids: a son who is eighteen and a daughter who is sixteen.
+My home is Cleveland, Ohio, where I live with my husband and two awesome kids: a son who is nineteen and a daughter who is seventeen.
 I spend most days doing mom stuff and writing.
 Some days I read (Audible) or Netflix binge - these are really good days.
 I'm also a die-hard Cleveland Browns fan - laugh if you must!
-Anyhow, I think my path to becoming an author was pretty unconventional so I'll tell you a little bit about it...
+Anyhow, I think my path to becoming an author was pretty unconventional, so I'll tell you a little bit about it...

 I went to college to study finance and eventually got my MBA.
 I slowly climbed the corporate ladder for seven years, and life was great.
 And then I got pregnant with our first child and the world seemed to turn upside down.
 That time in my life was insane, and not just because I was overwhelmed with the challenges of a colicky baby, but because life throws you curve balls that you can’t always predict.
 Experiencing all kinds of scary and strange symptoms, I just knew something wasn’t right physically.
 Two years later, just months after my daughter was born, I was diagnosed with multiple sclerosis.

 I only mention it because the diagnosis completely changed my perspective on just about everything.
 We decided to buy a smaller house and simplify our lives.
 I decided to hold off going back to work and stay home with the kids.
 And that’s when I decided to write a novel - having no idea what I was getting myself into.
 After a lot of self-doubt, frustration, and procrastination, Hope for Garbage eventually came to be.
 Those of you who have read it already know it is filled with the message of hope - things will get better.
 I try to remember this in my own life and it is not easy.
 Every day MS seems to challenge me a little more.